Queen in Gold

 3. Let go

 Stop trying to be in control and surrender to God.
-There’s no use in stressing about things that are not in your hands.
+There’s no use in stressing about things that aren't in your hands.

 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”